-In Section 3, we showed evaluation results of hardware implementations (ASIC, FPGA) of 128-bit key Camellia.
+In Section 3, we showed evaluation results of hardware implementations (ASIC, FPGA) for Camellia with 128-bit keys.
 In this Section, we describe the design policies of the three types of logic evaluated in Section 3.
 The details of each type are described below.